dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 These guidelines help you compose your program out of multiple files in a consistent, maintainable way.
 To keep these guidelines brief, they use "import" to cover `import` and `export` directives.
 The guidelines apply equally to both.

+### DON'T use library directives unless attaching doc comments or annotations

+[Library-level doc comments][] and [annotations][] must prepend a `library` declaration at the start of a file.
+There is no other reason to use the library directive.

+{:.bad}
+<?code-excerpt "docs_good.dart (library-dir)"?>
+{% prettify dart tag=pre+code %}

+library;

+{% endprettify %}

+{:.good}
+<?code-excerpt "docs_good.dart (library-doc)"?>
+{% prettify dart tag=pre+code %}
+/// A really great test library.
+@TestOn('browser')
+library;
+{% endprettify %}

+[Library-level doc comments]: /guides/language/effective-dart/documentation#consider-writing-a-library-level-doc-comment
+[annotations]: /guides/language/language-tour#metadata

+### DON'T explicitly name libraries

+Though appending a name to the `library` directive is technically possible, it is a legacy feature and discouraged.

+A unique tag is generated for each library based on its path and filename.
+Naming libraries overrides their intrinsic URI, actually making it harder for tools to physically find the main library file.

+To indicate a specific library, the preferred, modern syntax is to use a URI string that points directly to the library file.

 ### DO use strings in `part of` directives.

 Many Dart developers avoid using `part` entirely.
 They find it easier to reason about their code when each library is a single file.
 If you do choose to use `part` to split part of a library out into another file, Dart requires the other file to in turn indicate which library it's a part of.

 For legacy reasons, Dart allows this `part of` directive to use the *name* of the library it's a part of.
-That makes it harder for tools to physically find the main library file, and can make it ambiguous which library the part is actually part of.
+But naming libraries is [discouraged][], and using a library name can make it ambiguous which library the part is actually part of.

-The preferred, modern syntax is to use a URI string that points directly to the library file, just like you use in other directives.
+[discouraged]: #dont-explicitly-name-libraries

 If you have some library, `my_library.dart`, that contains:

 <?code-excerpt "my_library.dart"?>
 {% prettify dart tag=pre+code %}